jahid90/just-cli/README.md

   }
 }
 ```
-The commands can be run using the `do` sub-commands
+The commands can be run using the `do` sub-command

 ```
 $ just do build